-At St. Helen’s Primary School, PE is taught through a bespoke curriculum, which has non-negotiable skills for each year group, providing continuity and progression linked to the national curriculum.
+Physical Education is taught through a bespoke curriculum, which has non-negotiable skills for each year group, providing continuity and progression linked to the national curriculum.

 We also encourage games values of passion, self-belief, respect, honesty, determination and teamwork along with developing personal challenges.

 Children are given the opportunity to swim during KS2.